Indianapolis 500: The Simulation

-Indianapolis 500: The Simulation is a 1989 computer game for MS-DOS.
-It was hailed as the first step of differentiating racing games from the arcade realm and into racing simulation.
-It was developed by the Papyrus Design Group, and distributed by Electronic Arts.
-An Amiga port was released in 1990.
+Indianapolis 500: The Simulation is a racing video game developed by Papyrus Design Group and published in 1989 for MS-DOS.
+An Amiga version followed in 1990.
+It was the first game developed by the organisation that would later become iRacing.

-Indianapolis 500: The Simulation attempts to be a full simulation of the Indianapolis 500 race, with 33 cars and appropriate Indy car "feel".
-While racing, it only offers a first-person perspective, but the game offers a replay mode as well.
-Indy 500 offers the ability to realistically set up the car, and any changes made to the car directly affect how it handles.

-The field is represented as realistic and the qualifying order stays true to the 1989 Indianapolis 500 starting grid, with one exception: the player's car, numbered 17, replaces Car #29 of Rich Vogler, who qualified in 33rd and last place.
+The game attempts to be a full simulation of the Indianapolis 500 race.
+Races are from a first-person perspective.
+There is a replay mode which uses different camera angles.
+Indy 500 allows realistically setting-up the car, which affects how it handles.
+The field and qualifying order are true to the 1989 Indianapolis 500 starting grid, with one exception: the player's car, numbered 17, replaces Car #29 of Rich Vogler, who qualified in 33rd and last place.